INT-NIT/DigLab2AnDO/README.md

 # diglab2ando
-Create and AnDO directory from a DigLaB form
+Create an AnDO directory from a DigLaB form